-Defining and Enhancing the Role of the Subject Leader - a 'deep dive' into subject specific implementation
+Defining and Enhancing the Role of the Subject Leader - A virtual deep dive into how subject leaders empower excellence in curriculum design and delivery

 The role of the subject specialist is to ensure that the curriculum is coherently planned and sequenced.
 It is their role to ensure that teachers within their team or phase understand the rationale and the vision for effective curriculum planning and delivery and can create a coherent and consistent offer that deepens knowledge and enhances skills over time.
 They need to focus on subject knowledge and the wider concepts that are subject specific or link across a range of other subject areas.